Studios and Staff

 Kelsy has been working for Acton Academy since the Fall of 2014.
 Acton Academy and the Hero's Journey is something that she believes every child and adult should have the opportunity to be a part of.

-Being Head of Program not only means working with young heroes on campus but with the families and Guides of the heroes, as well.
+Being the President of the company not only means working with young heroes on campus but with the families, Heads of Programs, and Guides of the heroes, as well.

 She worked at the San Francisco Schoolhouse for several years and in the summer months, she worked at Live Oak Elementary as the Lead K-1 Summer School Teacher, also located in the Bay Area.